Quantum Simulation of Black Holes in a dc-SQUID Array: Results

-In Figure \ref{fig:kn_0_0.71} we keep $\theta=0$ but change $A$ to a slightly higher value $A=0.71$.
-Then, we can see no flux splitting in the Reissner-Nordstr\o m limit (blue line), because $A>1/\sqrt{2}$, and thus no splitting appears for any value of $B$.
-The rest of the profiles behave exactly the same way as in Figure \ref{fig:kn_0_0.7}, with the yellow line representing the extremal Kerr-Newman black hole for this value of $A$.
+For Figure \ref{fig:kn_0_0.71}, we kept $\theta=0$ but changed $A$ to a slightly higher value $A=0.71$.
+We can see no flux splitting in the Reissner--Nordstr\o m limit (blue line), because $A>1/\sqrt{2}$, and thus no splitting appears for any value of $B$.
+The rest of the profiles behave exactly the same way as in Figure \ref{fig:kn_0_0.7}, with the yellow line representing the extremal Kerr--Newman black hole for this value of $A$.

 In Figure \ref{fig:kn_pi4_0.7}, $\theta=\pi/4$ and $A=0.7$ are fixed.
-In this radial section of the spacetime the ergosphere is now present, as can be seen in the figure when the magnetic flux exceeds its threshold value.
-The blue line represents the Reissner-Nordstr\o m limit and the yellow one the extremal Kerr-Newman black hole for this set of fixed parameters.
-As with Figure \ref{fig:kn_0_0.7}, the charge parameter $A$ is below its splitting value $1/\sqrt{2}$, so we can see a splitting of the flux until $B$ reaches a value between 0 and 0.3.
+In this radial section of the spacetime, the ergosphere is now present, as can be seen in the figure when the magnetic flux exceeds its threshold value.
+The blue line represents the Reissner--Nordstr\o m limit, and the yellow one the extremal Kerr--Newman black hole, for this set of fixed parameters.
+As with \mbox{Figure \ref{fig:kn_0_0.7}}, the charge parameter $A$ is below its splitting value $1/\sqrt{2}$, so we can see a splitting of the flux until $B$ reaches a value between 0 and 0.3.
 Again, the simulation cannot reach values close to $r=0$, as is the case with every charged black hole.
-Like we discussed for the simulations of Kerr black holes, the ergosphere cannot be reproduced with this setup.
+As we discussed for the simulations of Kerr black holes, the ergosphere cannot be reproduced with this setup.
 Therefore, this simulation is not appropriate for radial sections of rotating black holes away from their rotation axes.